suneel944/UAF/README.md

     - Replace `<envname>` with the environment name, typically 'py'.
 If Tox is configured for different environments, it might be 'py31xx'.

     - When using your preferred IDE, update the interpreter path.
-Here’s how to do it:
+Here's how to do it:

         ```bash
         which python3